Alexander Stewart, Earl of Buchan

-Alexander Stewart, Earl of Buchan, called the Wolf of Badenoch (1343 – July 1394), was a Scottish royal prince, the third son of King Robert II of Scotland by his first wife Elizabeth Mure.
+Alexander Stewart, Earl of Buchan, called the Wolf of Badenoch (c.
+1343 – 20 July 1405), was a Scottish royal prince, the fourth son of King Robert II of Scotland by his first wife Elizabeth Mure.
 He was Justiciar of Scotia and held large territories in the north of Scotland.

 He is best remembered for his destruction of the royal burgh of Elgin and its cathedral.
 His sobriquet was given due to his notorious cruelty and rapacity, but there is no proof that it was used during his lifetime.

 Power and influence

 The "Wolf's Lair": Lochindorb Castle at Lochindorb in Badenoch, stronghold of Alexander.

 Known in charters as Alexander Senescalli (Latin for Steward), first noted when, on 14 August 1370, he issued letters patent from Ruthven Castle undertaking to grant protection to the Bishop of Moray and all of his lands, men and property in Badenoch.
 His father, Robert the Steward, had acquired the lands of Badenoch probably from Euphemia, Countess of Moray who had become his second wife.

 Robert had a petulant relationship with his uncle, King David II of Scotland.
 In 1368, he and his sons were required by David's parliament to take an oath that they would keep their undisciplined followers in check—later that year, Robert and Alexander were imprisoned in Lochleven Castle possibly as a result of these oaths having been broken.
 Following Robert's accession to the throne, Alexander was formally made Lord of Badenoch on 30 March 1371.